faizullah11/System_Plus_React_Native_Assessment/README.md

 7. This will be an open ended programming exercise.
 Problem descriptions are provided and you are supposed to implement a solution.

-8. In case of confusions, please contact us at our email.
+8. In case of confusions, please contact us at usama@systemplus.co